In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 A qualified foster care placement agency.

-These are additional payments that are designated by the payer as compensation for providing the additional care that
+These are payments that are designated by the payer as compensation for providing the additional care that is required

-is required for physically, mentally, or emotionally handicapped qualified foster individuals.
-A state must determine that
+for physically, mentally, or emotionally handicapped qualified foster individuals.
+A state must determine that this compensation

-the additional compensation is needed, and the care for which the payments are made must be provided in your home.
+is needed, and the care for which the payments are made must be provided in the foster care provider's home in which the qualified

-You must include in your income difficulty-of-care payments received for more than:
+You must include in your income difficulty-of-care payments to the extent they are received for more than:

 Maintaining space in home.